prodzpod/RadiantMalignance/README.md

     - Blunderbuss
     - Sidestep
     - Weapon Swap
-- Skins (Skin renames will be moved to Modpack Mode only option)
+- Skins (Skin renames are Modpack Mode only)
   - Add skin categories similar to Mastery
     - Nemesis: Kill n enemies in a run (subject to change)
     - Mastery: Monsoon